As Tennessee, others target drag shows, many wonder: Why?

 Dolly Parton has uttered those words famously and often.
 But if she really were a drag queen, one of Tennessee’s most famous daughters would likely be out of a job under legislation passed Thursday and soon heading to Republican Gov. Bill Lee, who has promised to sign it.

 Across the country, conservative activists and politicians complain that drag shows contribute to the “sexualization” or “grooming” of children.
-No other state has acted as fast as Tennessee to ensure that drag shows cannot take place in public or in front of children.
-And organizers of LGBTQ Pride events say such bans could effectively cancel their popular parades.
+Several states are considering restrictions, but none has acted as fast as Tennessee to ensure drag shows cannot take place in public or in front of children.
+Organizers of LGBTQ Pride events say such bans put a chill on their popular parades.
+And advocates note that the bills, pushed largely by Republicans, burden businesses in an un-Republican fashion.

 The protestations have arisen fairly suddenly around a form of entertainment that has long had a place on the mainstream American stage.